-'''

-exception avocado.core.exceptions.TestSkipError
+''' exception avocado.core.exceptions.TestSkipError Bases: avocado.core.exceptions.TestBaseException '''

-'''

 Indicates that the test is skipped.

 Should be thrown when various conditions are such that the test is inappropriate.
 For example, inappropriate architecture, wrong OS version, program being tested does not have the expected capability (older version).